Green Chromis

 3. How often should Green Chromis be fed?

-Green Chromis should be fed 2-3 times a day with a variety of foods to ensure a balanced diet.
+Chromis should be fed 2-3 times a day with a variety of foods to ensure a balanced diet.

 4. What are some common diseases that affect Green Chromis?